gromacs/gromacs/docs/release-notes/2025/major/tools.rst

 There is now the ability to choose between two different output modes: with polyproline helices search enabled (option "-polypro", default and corresponds to the output of DSSP v.4) and with polyproline helices search disabled (option "-nopolypro", corresponds to the output of DSSP v.2).

+The number of averaging blocks for ``-evisco`` is now chosen by the user
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The number of averaging blocks used when computing viscosity using Einstein formula was previously hard-coded to 4.
+This number can now be chosen by the user via the ``-einstein_blocks`` flag of ``gmx energy``.
+When computing viscosity from very long trajectories, it may be preferable to have several averaging blocks to obtain a more accurate average and avoid the long-time diffusive behavior of the pressure integral.

+:issue:`5114``